brassica-collective/handbook/content/brassica/handbook/Howtos/collaborator_guidelines.md

 - Any one participant can invite someone to become a Collaborator

 Once onboarded, Collaborators are invited to opt-in to ‘seasons’ or aspects of involvement in the project (via Radicalise)

-### Collaborator Responsibilities & Expectations

-Collaborators are responsible for communicating when and how they are available for contributing to the project.

-Collaborators can expect to be invited to support the project in ad-hoc ways, and offered opportunities to practice elements of collective participation.
-Example contributions include;

-- sharing knowledge/expertise on aspects of the project at a workshop, working-bee, or selected assemblies
-- engaging with specific support requests from participants depending on capacity at the time

-Collaborators are non-participant attendees.
-Our guidelines for non-participant attendees at workshops and assemblies apply to collaborators.

 ### Collaborator On-boarding Process